Is Your Dry Shampoo Making You Go Bald?

 Advertisement

 The question you're probably asking now is: Could there be any validity to her tale?
-As we outlined in a story about dry shampoo earlier this year, the substance can cause buildup and affect your scalp health over time if used in excess, which is why cleansing your hair thoroughly and regularly is so important.
+The substance can cause buildup and affect your scalp health over time if used in excess, which is why cleansing your hair thoroughly and regularly is so important.
 "When you're cleansing, you're removing dead skin, germs, and bacteria," Francesca Fusco, MD, an NYC-based dermatologist, told us back in January.
 "The skin on your scalp is an extension of the skin on your face...
 If your face was oily and dirty, you wouldn't just powder it.
 You'd wash it."

 But could ditching your regular shampoo for the dry version actually cause your hair to fall out?